sinamardani/CleanArchitecture/README.md

 The `ICurrentUserService` interface provides access to the current user context:
 - `UserId`: Current user ID
 - Used by `AuditTableEntityInterceptor` to set audit fields

+### Logging Service

+The `ILogService` interface provides structured logging capabilities:
+- `DbLog(string message, LogLevel level)`: Writes logs to SQL Server database with automatic context enrichment
+- `ConsoleLog(string message, LogLevel level)`: Writes logs to console

+The service automatically captures:
+- HTTP request information (path, method, IP address, user agent)
+- Source class/method name
+- Machine name and environment
+- User ID (when available)

+Logs are stored in the `Logs` table in the `LoggingDb` database.
+The table is automatically created on first use.

 ## 🔍 Health Checks